Establishing the Discreteness of Measure with Respect to the Frame of the Observer

 Experimental Support

-Physical support for the fundamental references of length, mass, and time is resolved as a function of the length contraction associated with discrete measure.
+Physical support for the fundamental references of length, mass, and time is resolved as a function of the length contraction associated with discrete measure relative to the Internal Frame of the universe.
 We call this effect the Informativity differential.
-Notably, it is a feature of the self-referencing discrete measurement framework of the observer.
-The effect increases with decreasing distance, calculated using the Pythagorean theorem as the remainder of a whole unit count along the hypotenuse AC.
+The effect increases with decreasing distance, calculated using the Pythagorean theorem as the remainder of a whole unit count along the hypotenuse AC of a right-angle triangle.

-We can resolve the issue by considering the value of G and ħ (at the upper count limit), and G and ħ (at the blackbody demarcation).
-While not specific to the experiments that the CODATA collaboration used to resolve a published value for each of these constants, this approach is sufficient to demonstrate digit-for-digit correspondence with all values published in the most recent publications noted in the table below.
+We can resolve the use of physical constants measured with respect to different frames by considering the value of G and ħ (at the upper count limit), and G and ħ (at the blackbody demarcation).
+Note, we do not italicize terms when measured at the upper count limit.
+Thus, while not specific to the experiments that the CODATA collaboration used to resolve a published value for each of these constants, this approach is sufficient to demonstrate digit-for-digit correspondence with all values published in the three most recent publications noted in the table below.
 Correspondence between measure and calculation is identified in columns using solid and dashed lines.
 Bolded values are resolved separately in the linked pre-print.

 Discussion

 With respect to the fundamental expression lfmf=2θsitf, a description of measure is constrained to a function of other measures.
-And while we can use phenomena such as gravitation, light and the uncertainty principle to demonstrate that measure is discrete and countable, those descriptions are in themselves a function of the self-referencing frame of the observer; by example Planck's unit expressions for length, mass and time.
+And while we can use phenomena such as gravitation, light and the uncertainty principle to demonstrate that measure is discrete and countable, those descriptions are in themselves a function of the Internal Frame of the universe, by example Planck's unit expressions for length, mass and time.
 In short, using existing expressions of classical theory implement a self-referencing framework of terms which are defined with respect to one another.

-This reference conundrum is resolved with MQ where we distinguish the discrete features of the Measurement Frame from the non-discrete features of the Target Frame of the universe (which has no external reference).
+This reference conundrum is resolved with MQ where we distinguish the discrete features of the Internal Frame from the non-discrete features of the System Frame of the universe (which has no external reference).
 With this approach we consider the difference between these frames to then resolve each of the physical constants and the laws of nature.

 Notably, we take this moment to recognize that measure is not fundamental to nature, in light of the associated count structure.
 That is, those principles which define the physical constants exist because of the count relations between the fundamental references for length, mass, and time.
-A nomenclature consisting entirely of the notions of measure is an unfortunate self-referencing system of description.
+A nomenclature consisting entirely of measure is a self-referencing system.
 Only from a system as a system approach and its relation to the internal frame can we resolve a complete understanding of the physical constants.